-The University of Hawai'i utilizes MyUH, a web-based Student Information System, which allows students to view personal, registration, financial aid, grades, and course records information online.
-Each student has private access to their information.

-NSO is mandatory for new students.
-NSO has two parts - NSO session and advising appointment.
+- The University of Hawai'i utilizes MyUH, a web-based Student Information System, which allows students to view personal, registration, financial aid, grades, and course records information online.
+Each student has private access to their information. - NSO is mandatory for new students.
+NSO has two parts NSO session and advising appointment.
 The NSO session will give students an overview of campus life such as resources, Laulima training, tour of facilities, and a chance to meet faculty and current students.
 Students will also see live demonstrations of how to register for classes and how to use the online degree tracking tool called STAR.
-At the advising appointment, students will develop an academic plan, discuss career goals, and register for their classes.
+At the advising appointment, students will develop an academic plan, discuss career goals, and register for their classes. - Admissions and Records, AD 220 Temporary location during renovation: DH-A 108 455-0642 Monday-Friday, 8:00 a.m. to 4:30 p.m.